 Dr. Foley is Professor of Psychology at the Ferkauf Graduate School of Psychology, Yeshiva University, Bronx, New York, and Director of Psychosocial Research and Neuropsychology at Holy Name Medical Center Multiple Sclerosis Center, Teaneck, New Jersey.
 His work in MS has focused on developing psychological based treatments for anxiety, depression, pain, and sexual function, and developing symptomatic screening measures.
 He received his PhD in clinical psychology from Fordham University.

 Kathleen Fuchs, PhD, ABPP

-James Q. Miller MS Clinic at University of Virginia Health System, Charlottesville, USA
+James Q. Miller MS Clinic at University of Virginia Health System, Charlottesville, Virginia, USA

 Dr. Fuchs is Associate Professor of Clinical Neurology in the Department of Neurology at the University of Virginia (UVA), Charlottesville.
 She has been part of the UVA James Q. Miller MS Clinic since it was founded.
 She is board certified in clinical neuropsychology, and she does cognitive assessments of individuals with MS as well as psychotherapy.
 She earned her PhD at the University of Houston and completed an internship in clinical psychology at the University of Chicago Medical Center and a postdoctoral fellowship in clinical neuropsychology at UVA.